Skip to main content

 The Virtual School

-When a child becomes looked after to Blackpool Council, the authority acts as their corporate parent, responsible for their care and support between the ages of 2 to 18.
+When a child becomes looked after to Blackpool Council, the authority acts as their corporate parent responsible for their care and support.
+In Blackpool we call looked after children – Our Children.

-The Virtual School acts as a local authority champion to bring about improvements in the education of looked after children and young care leavers, promoting their educational achievement as if they were in a single school.
+Our Children education team acts as a local authority champion for children aged 2 to 18 to bring about improvements in the education of Our Children, promoting their educational achievement as if they were in a single school.
 We work in partnership with schools, social workers and other professionals to ensure that:

-• The educational achievement of our children is promoted and celebrated approach across Blackpool schools.
+• The educational achievement of Our Children is promoted and celebrated

 Email: Virtual.school.@blackpool.gov.uk

-Free access to pre – recorded training videos are available for staff via the Graduated Approach Toolkit
+Free access to pre – recorded training videos are available for staff via the graduated approach toolkit on the Blackpool SEND local offer.

 Face to face training